☭ NerdyGothGeek420 (They...'s profile picture

 P’s actions — including drugging Marie, lying to both of us, and manipulating the dynamic between Marie and me — caused lasting trauma.
 I later learned that P (who is AFAB) had already been banned from multiple Tucson establishments for tampering with the drinks of other AFAB patrons before meeting me.
 That whole situation, as badly as it ended, could have been far worse, and I’m thankful that Marie and I made it out alive.
 We carry mental scars from it, but it could have ended much more tragically.

 Looking back, I should have set clear boundaries from the start.
 I didn’t, and I paid the price.
-I also should have been firmer in expressing my needs.
+I also should have been firmer in expressing my needs, and perhaps ending things a lot sooner.

 Finding Myself — and Accepting Change